AxisAndAllies/rts/README.md

 ### known bugs
   - fix bug on shoot_targets[0] of dead targets?? (not being cleared??)
-  - can't hover over blueprint buttons when some unit selected?
+  - can't hover over blueprint buttons when some unit selected? --> make only show range on hover
   - prevent seeing enemy move plans

 ### main todos